Don't confuse "style repositories" with the repositories used in version control systems!

 Ideally, you should edit the styles for all the projects in the style repository, not in the individual projects.
 So if you only have individual projects with their own styles it is really more practical to work without a repository.

-Please note that support for style repositories is only included in the Professional and Server versions of Help+Manual.
+Please note that support for style repositories is only included in the Professional and Floating license versions of Help+Manual.
 Style repositories are not available in the Basic version.